AndCake/zino/README.md

 		</script>
 	</comment>

 Both techniques, the script-based styling and normal CSS styling can also be combined.
-By employing the normal
+Additionally, by employing the normal

 	<link rel="stylesheet" href="mystylesheet.css"/>

-you can also apply the localized version of the CSS by using the grunt-zino task to re-integrate it back into the component on build time, thereby enabling you to manage your styles outside.
+you can also apply the localized version of the CSS by using the [grunt-zino](https://bitbucket.org/rkunze/grunt-zino) task to re-integrate it back into the component on build time, thereby enabling you to manage your styles outside.

 Sometimes you need to transmit complex objects between the different components.
 In order to achieve this, there are two ways:

 1. you can transfer the data as an HTML data attribute.
-1. you can call mount(el, props) transfer new props while mounting a tag
+1. you can call el.setProps(props) to transfer new props to an already mounted tag

 Option 1 works like this: